ReginaldErzoah/Data-Analytics-BI-Projects/README.md

 This repository is dedicated to Data Analytics & Business Intelligence related projects.

 Below is a log of projects so far:
-1. Smart Energy Analytics Project.
+1. Personal Fitness Analytics.
-2. Supply Chain Performance Analytics Project.
+2. Supply Chain Performance Analytics.
+3. Smart Energy Analytics Project.